- Late opera singer Maria Callas is through to have one of the best voices of all time

 Maria Callas was a force of nature, both on stage and off.
 She started studying how to sing when she was just a child, moving from New York to Greece to pursue her music education after her parents split.
-Within months of her training, mentors said she was singing the “most difficult arias in the international opera repertoire with the utmost musicality.”
+Within months of her training, mentors said she was singing the “most difficult arias in the international opera repertoire with the utmost musicality,” per Classic FM.

-Soon, she was being hailed as “La Divina” or “the Divine one” and starring in blockbuster opera productions in Venice, Italy and in London.
-Maria was known for her impressive range, able to sing everyone from Puccini to Wagner.
-But tragically, her voice began to fade in the late 50s, leading to the premature end of her career.
+Soon, she was being hailed as “La Divina” or “the Divine One” and starring in blockbuster opera productions in Venice, Italy, and in London.
+Maria was known for her impressive range, able to sing everyone from Italian composer Giacomo Puccini to German composer Richard Wagner.
+But tragically, her voice began to fade in the late 1950s, leading to the premature end of her career.

 Some wondered if the weight loss had an impact on her voice, which began declining in her later years.
 Soprano Joan Sutherland remembered the shift in a 2009 interview with the BBC.
 She explained, “When [Maria] lost the weight, she couldn’t seem to sustain the great sound that she had made, and the body seemed to be too frail to support that sound that she was making.”

 Maria wasn’t known for being easygoing.
 She frequently clashed with directors and castmates and also had a fierce rivalry with fellow singer Renata Tebaldi.

 British opera impresario Rudolf Bing would later call Maria the most difficult star he ever dealt with, largely “because she was so much more intelligent”, he said in the 1979 documentary Callas: A Documentary.
 Rudolf added, “Other artists, you could get around.
 But Callas you could not get around.
 She knew exactly what she wanted, and why she wanted it.”